Skip to content

 • CLI: Choose this method if you only intend to access your service via CLI or SDK.
 Follow the steps below to publish via CLI.

-1. Create an Identity in snet-cli
+Step 1: Create an Identity in snet-cli

 First, create an identity in snet-cli.
 You can create an identity with your existing crypto wallet private key or mnemonic seed phrase.
 Choose whichever option applies to you.